Last updated: October 30, 2025

 -

-: The main content of the log message.
-This can be a simple string or structured JSON, but it is best treated as the human-readable message. -
+Body: The main content of the log message.
+This can be a simple string or structured JSON, but it is best treated as an human-readable message. -

 To enable trace–log correlation, the model also incorporates fields from the W3C Trace Context specification: